Minimum requirements for test vehicles

 - the vehicle has been checked and no work is necessary

-- the vehicle is exempt from the recall work
+- the vehicle is free from the recall work